SpudGunMan/meshing-around/README.md

 #### Newspaper on mesh
 a newspaper could be built by external scripts. could use Ollama to compile text via news web pages and write news.txt

+you can also enable the line by line (hint just search for the commented lines with a 🐝) to return a string from the [bee movie](https://courses.cs.washington.edu/courses/cse163/20wi/files/lectures/L04/bee-movie.txt) for example adding it alongside news.txt as bee.txt

 ### Scheduler
 In the config.ini enable the module
 ```ini